-- There shall be three race classifications for both boys and girls: Α. - Junior under 16 before September 1 of that school year Ι. - Intermediate under 17 before September 1 of that school year II. - III.
+- A. There shall be three race classifications for both boys and girls: - I. Junior under 16 before September 1 of that school year - II.
+Intermediate under 17 before September 1 of that school year - III.
 Senior under 19 before September 1 of that school year

-Note: Students with a birthday on September 1 of that school year mustcompete in the higher category.
+Note: Students with a birthday on September 1 of that school year must compete in the higher category.

-- A zone may enter a team of up to 18 members for each of the six events not including: Β. - C. All athlete substitutions must be submitted to the provincial host by 4 p.m. on the Wednesday prior to provincials.
+- B. A zone may enter a team of up to 18 members for each of the six events not including: - C. All athlete substitutions must be submitted to the provincial host by 4 p.m. on the Wednesday prior to provincials.
 No additions or changes may be made after this date.

-- A. The race distances shall be as follows:
+A. The race distances shall be as follows:

-- Junior Boys 4000 metres Ι.
+l.
+Junior Boys 4000 metres

-- II.
-Intermediate Boys 5000 metres III.
-Senior Boys 6000 metres IV.
-Junior Girls 4000 metres V. Intermediate Girls 5000 metres VI.
-Senior Girls 5000 metres 2000 metres VII.
-Para Ambulatory Open

-- All genders (trial distance)
+II.
+Intermediate Boys 5000 metres

+III.
+Senior Boys 6000 metres

+IV.
+Junior Girls 4000 metres

+V. Intermediate Girls 5000 metres

+VI.
+Senior Girls 5000 metres

+VII.
+Para Ambulatory Open2000 metres

-Scoring 5.
+5. Scoring

-- All competitors will score points on the following criteria: First place will receive 144 points and each competitor after Α. that will get a fraction of 144 based upon the number of competitors in the event. - A separate scoring system will be developed by the ASAA Commissioner and approved by the ASAA Executive Ι. Director, to take into account the number of competitors in the para category.
-This scoring system will be noted in the event information package. - School team champions will be determined in four classifications: 1A, 2A, 3A, 4A.
-Here is the timeline for establishing B. classifications:

-April 30 - projection numbers will be used by the ASAA unless the school's classification changes.

-September 30 - any school which changes classification based on their September 30 count must report this to the ASAA Executive Director on this date (this policy supersedes Policy Section III.
-Membership 1.A).
-Failure to do so will result in that school competing at whichever is the higher classification and paying a \$500 fine, any team award that may have been won by that school at the wrong classification will be vacated.

-- C. The championship trophies and banners will be awarded to the top school in each classification accumulating the highest number of points regardless of the number of competitors entered. - In case of a tie for school placing, the championship banner will be awarded to both schools.
-D.
+- A. All competitors will score points on the following criteria: First place will receive 144 points and each competitor after that will get a fraction of 144 based upon the number of competitors in the event. - A separate scoring system will be developed by the ASAA Commissioner and approved by the ASAA Executive Director, to take into account the number of competitors in the para category.
+This scoring system will be noted in the event information package. - B. School team champions will be determined in four classifications: 1A, 2A, 3A, 4A.
+Here is the timeline for establishing classifications: - April 30 projection numbers will be used by the ASAA unless the school's classification changes. - September 30 any school which changes classification based on their September 30 count must report this to the ASAA Executive Director on this date (this policy supersedes Policy Section III.Membership 1.A).
+Failure to do so will result in that school competing at whichever is the higher classification and paying a \$500 fine; any team award that may have been won by that school at the wrong classification will be vacated. - C. The championship trophies and banners will be awarded to the top school in each classification accumulating the highest number of points regardless of the number of competitors entered. - D. In case of a tie for school placing, the championship banner will be awarded to both schools.